iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 ### Customizable Scene Lighting

-Previously, lighting of 3d scenes was entirely hard-coded with the exception of the sun direction used only when shadows were enabled.
+Previously, lighting of 3d scenes was entirely hard-coded with the exception of the sun direction, used only when shadows were enabled.
 Now, nearly all lighting parameters can be customized using the [LightSettings]($common) associated with a [DisplayStyle3dSettings]($common).
 This includes new support for hemisphere lighting, greatly expanding the variety of display styles that can be achieved.

 ![Example display styles](assets/display-styles.jpg)
 <p align="center">Clockwise from top-left: Default, Illustration, Sun-dappled, Moonlit, Glossy, Soft</p>